khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

 ### Useful commands
-Finally, here are some useful commands to check dCache's status, start, stop dCache, and see dcache's logs.
+Finally, we will leave you with some important commands to get you going.

 ```xml
 systemctl status dcache@*